ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 150 minutes- aw yeah!
 Worked on Udemy course.
 Finished a basic gallery.
 Almost finished a basic landing page for a startup.
 Need to fix a few things.

 **Thoughts**: I can do way more than I thought I could!

+### Day 61: April 7, 2017

+**Today's Progress**: Coded for 69 minutes.
+Started JS section in Udemy course.
+Already 27% done with it!

+**Thoughts**: I can totally finish by the end of this month!